By Jennifer Bisceglie, CEO, Interos

 The microchip supply chain is but one of many.
 Of equal, if not greater immediate concern to the nation’s well-being, is the supply chain powering the manufacturing and distribution of the COVID-19 vaccine.
 Like microchips, vaccines are highly dependent on global supply chains.
 Few countries, if any, have the capacity to entirely manufacture and distribute themselves on the scale required to address COVID-19.

 The Johnson and Johnson vaccine, for example, has contract manufacturers in seven sites in seven different countries, each of which serve a different role in the manufacturing process, requiring the drugs to frequently travel through multiple countries before arriving at their end destination.
 The international nature of this process adds regulatory complexity.
 AstraZeneca only has three approved producers in the EU, in part due to the difficulty in finding partners that meet both the region and the rest of the world’s stringent but different standards.

 There’s also a host of raw materials challenges to address.
 Last year Pfizer cut their expected production in half due to raw materials shortages.
 Some specialized components of the vaccine, like lipids, the fatty cells that actually transport the genetic code in the vaccine into human cells, are only manufactured by a handful of companies in the world.
 Ensuring the US has access to a steady, and secure, supply of these and other specialized pharmaceutical materials will be a critical step in limiting the impact of the present and future pandemics.

-In addition to today’s executive order, the Biden administration has already named a Supply Coordinator that will “coordinate the federal effort focused on securing, strengthening, and ensuring a sustainable pandemic supply chain.”
+In addition to today’s executive order, the Biden administration has further defined the role of government in supply chain management by naming a Supply Coordinator that will “coordinate the federal effort focused on securing, strengthening, and ensuring a sustainable pandemic supply chain.”